usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="csp-verifier"></a>5.2.6.
 Verifier-CSP Communications

-In situations where the verifier and CSP are separate entities (as shown by the dotted line in [SP 800-63-3 Figure 4-1](sp800-63-3.html#63Sec4-Figure1)), communications between the verifier and CSP SHALL occur through a mutually-authenticated secure channel (such as a client-authenticated TLS connection) using approved cryptography.
+In situations where the verifier and CSP are separate entities (as shown by the dotted line in [[SP 800-63-3 Figure 4-1]](sp800-63-3.html#63Sec4-Figure1)), communications between the verifier and CSP SHALL occur through a mutually-authenticated secure channel (such as a client-authenticated TLS connection) using approved cryptography.

 #### <a name="verifier-secrets"></a>5.2.7.
 Verifier Compromise Resistance